mosasomo/TerminalTranslator/README.md

 # TerminalTranslator

-Simple script to translate words or sentences between languages from the terminal.
+Simple translator inside the terminal.
 Uses the `deep-translator` library.

 ## How to use